ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

 those documents having valid entries for the expression's fields.

-Note that the validity checks imply that any fields used in NLPQL expressions will only generate results if valid entries for those fields.
-For the LesionMeasurement statement above, if a task result measurement is missing the Y dimension, then the NLPQL statement will not generate a result for that particular measurment.
+Note that the validity checks imply that any fields used in NLPQL expressions will only generate results if valid entries for those fields exist.
+For the LesionMeasurement statement above, if a task result measurement is missing the Y dimension, the NLPQL statement will not generate a result for that particular measurment.
+The NLQPL example below will help make this clear.

 Subsequent Pipeline Stages
 --------------------------